JaganSaravana07/Exploratory-Data-Analysis-using-Python/README.md

 - matplotlib
 - seaborn

+### Summary
+1. **Overall Match Analysis**
+    - Notable Wins: "Royal Challengers Bangalore" won by the highest number of runs, while "Lucknow Super Giants" had the lowest winning margin in terms of runs.
+"Gujarat Titans" had the highest wins by wickets.
+    - Toss Decisions and Outcomes: 72% of toss-winning teams chose to field first.
+Teams opting to bat first after winning the toss had a 54.7% success rate, compared to 45.3% for those choosing to field.
+    - Match Venues: "Narendra Modi Stadium" hosted the most matches, followed by "MA Chidambaram Stadium."
+    - Umpire Popularity: "Nitin Menon" was the most sought-after umpire.
+2. **Player Performance Analysis**
+***Batsman Analysis***
+   - Top Scorer: "Shubman Gill" was the highest run-scorer, leading by nearly 100 runs over "Faf du Plessis."
+   - Boundary Leaders: "Shubman Gill" and "Yashasvi Jaiswal" led in boundary count.
+   - Dot Ball Analysis: "David Warner" faced over 150 dot balls, more than any other player.
+***Bowler Analysis***
+   - Top Bowler: "Mohit Sharma" led with 31 wickets, followed by "Mohammed Shami" and "Rashid Khan" with 28 each.
+   - Economy Rates: "Matthew Short," "Tilak Varma," and "Praveen Dubey" had the lowest economy rates.
+3. **Wickets & Innings Analysis**
+    - Total Wickets: 802 wickets were recorded in IPL 2023.
+Breakdown: 181 in the powerplay (1-6 overs), 338 between 7 and 15 overs, and 283 between 16 and 20 overs.
+    - Innings Wickets: 455 wickets in the first innings and 459 in the second innings.
+    - Seasonal Breakdown: In the first half, 186 wickets fell in the first innings and 269 in the second.
+In the second half, 211 wickets in the first innings and 248 in the second.
+4. **Team Performance**
+    - Top Teams: "Gujarat Titans" were the top-performing team, with standout performances from "Shubman Gill," "Mohit Sharma," "Mohammed Shami," and "Rashid Khan."
+    - Consistent Performers: "Chennai Super Kings" were the second-best team, delivering strong performances throughout the season.

 You can install the required libraries using the following command:
 ```bash
 pip install pandas numpy matplotlib seaborn